So this happened…

 - Even though they’re lower commissions to start, it should be much higher long-term

 No Reward For Selling Expensive Hosting Plans – the main disadvantage to any tier program is you don’t get rewarded for selling the expensive plans.
 Here’s a dedicated server I sold for $229/month but only got a $50 commission.
 This is the ONLY con to SiteGround’s affiliate program – so you may want to focus on selling cheaper (shared) plans because more people will buy them and you get the same commission.
 SiteGround may be willing to make an exception for selling higher plans by manually upping the commission (they’ve done it before).

 - Conversion rates are high (8%)

 - Commissions are paid every week

-This is different for each affiliate and depends on your marketing skills.
-I found I get about a 4% conversion rate which at 150 clicks, you should already make (6 x $75) x .9 = $405/month.
-I did notice when I added my screenshots and social proof, conversion rates for that month increased to 5.48%, so it should actually be a little higher than 4% if you promote them well.
+This is different for each affiliate and it really depends on your marketing skills (eg. using good screenshots).
+I found I get about a 8% conversion rate.
+I noticed when I added my screenshots and social proof, conversion rates started to increase – so be sure to promote SiteGround well!

-Even though you get $200 per sale as a WP Engine affiliate (another WordPress host), 25% of those sales are reversed so you’re actually making $150 per sale.
-While this is more than SiteGround, 25% of your readers are now disappointed with the hosting service you referred them to.
-Referring them to the RIGHT service should be top priority and builds customer loyalty, which is super important in affiliate marketing.
-Bottom line – don’t sell your soul for higher commissions… people will recognize this, and it will increase sales long-term.
+Even though you get $200 per sale as a WP Engine affiliate (another WordPress host), they have a 25% reversal rate so you’re actually making $150 per sale.
+While this is more than SiteGround (unless you don’t reach their top tier), 25% of your readers are now disappointed with their hosting.
+Referring them to the RIGHT service should be top priority and builds customer loyalty which is SUPER important as an affiliate.
+Bottom line – don’t sell your soul for higher commissions… people will thank you and it will increase sales long-term.